The LawCare team: Supporting the Legal Community

 OBE Lead Executive Officer, IP Inclusive

-Andrea is a Chartered Patent Attorney and European Patent Attorney, a former President of CIPA and a member of the Institute’s governing Council.
-She founded the IP Inclusive initiative in 2015 to promote diversity and inclusion throughout the IP professions.
-Promoting mental wellbeing is a key part of IP Inclusive’s agenda; Andrea has worked with LawCare on a number of related projects.
+Andrea is a Chartered Patent Attorney and a former President of the Chartered Institute of Patent Attorneys (CIPA).
+She is Lead Executive Officer of IP Inclusive, an initiative which she founded in 2015 to promote equality, diversity, inclusion and wellbeing throughout the UK’s IP professions.
+Promoting mental wellbeing is a key part of IP Inclusive’s agenda; Andrea has worked with LawCare on a number of related projects and promotes their work within the IP Inclusive community.
+She is particularly interested in the intersections between mental wellbeing, diversity and inclusivity.

 Partner, Herbert Smith Freehills